hublo/kata-api-nestjs/README.md

 * Are offered 5% discount when the price exceeds 1000€
 * Shipment costs 25€ for every 10 more kg (50€ for 20kg, 75€ for 30kg, etc.)

+* Order can only be created by customer role

 #### Bills

 Can be listed